 Table of Contents

-We were told by a general practitioner that our son has a hydrocele.
+We were told by a doctor that our son has a hydrocele.
 Is a hydrocele dangerous?

 A hydrocele contains fluid, and is generally less dangerous compared with a hernia.
 It is due to a similar problem which is the patent opening and tract that extends from the tummy to the groin or genitalia, but this opening is smaller than an inguinal hernia.
 A hydrocele can be communicating due to an open tract, or non-communicating (the opening is closed, but fluid still resides within the tract).
 There are other underlying cause of a hydrocele which needs to be excluded for example infection, tumour or torsion of the testis.

 When is the best time to repair a hydrocele?

 The best time to repair a hydrocele is classically advocated after 2 years old.
 This is because during the first years of life, there is a good chance that the opening in the tummy closes by itself and fluid is reabsorbed by the body.
 This is often seen in communicating hydroceles noted from birth.
 If the hydrocele persists after 2 years old, it is unlikely to resolve by itself.
 A hydrocele that is noticed in childhood or adolescence is different and may be a non-communicating hydrocele.

 No medicine can cure a hydrocele.
 Surgery is needed to drain the fluid, repair the opening and the tract.

 What happens during the repair of a hydrocele?